line/armeria/site/src/sphinx/client-service-discovery.rst

 Connecting to an ``EndpointGroup``
 ----------------------------------

-Once an :api:`EndpointGroup` is registered, you can use its name in the authority part of a URI:
+Once an :api:`EndpointGroup` is created, you can specify it when creating a new client:

 .. code-block:: java

-    // Create an HTTP client that sends requests to the 'search_engines' group.
+    // Create an HTTP client that sends requests to the searchEngineGroup.
-    WebClient client = WebClient.of("https://group:search_engines/");
+    WebClient client = WebClient.of(SessionProtocol.HTTPS, searchEngineGroup);

     // Send a GET request to each search engine.
     List<CompletableFuture<?>> futures = new ArrayList<>();